 Other employers have dropped their degree requirements, background checks, and experience requirements altogether.
 But this isn’t necessarily a good thing.

 Increasing hiring speed shouldn’t mean filling open positions with anyone that is available.
 Ideally, increasing hiring speed should match speed with precision.

 Skills-based hiring is understood as any hiring practice or practices that assess a candidate’s hard and soft skills through efficient tasks, metrics, and/or tests.

+By widening the funnel to include candidates who do not have degrees, hiring managers can focus on testing candidates for relevant skills.
 Widening the funnel with skills-based hiring leads to a more accurate hire, saving you valuable time and resources that could have been wasted hiring the wrong person.

 Take Laura, for example.
 Laura is the head of customer success at TestGorilla.
 Having worked in recruitment, Laura had hands-on experience with the vices of resume-based hiring.
 She recalls having to shrink the hiring funnel at her old job by nit-picking things like resume formatting or files not being uploaded properly.